John Ball Zoo

 John Ball Zoo Gem Company

 You can pan for gems of your very own, or go hunting for shark teeth, arrowheads, and fossils.
-You get to choose from one of three different bags, pour dirt on top of your screen, and reveal the treasures within.
+Choose from one of three sizes of bags, pour dirt on top of your screen, and reveal the treasures within.

 Funicular